weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 # In short

-* The Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint.
+* The OpenAI Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint.
 * The module depends on a text vectorization module that should be running with Weaviate.
 * The module adds an `ask {}` parameter to the GraphQL `Get {}` queries